-• The minimum radius is zero.
-If you set the radius to zero, then its path is not a curve.
+- The radius value has max two decimal places. - The minimum radius is zero.
+If you set the radius to zero, then its path is not a curve. - The maximum radius is the minimum of the distance, SP1 and the distance, P1P2.